Trendy

 A phosphorylase is a type of phosphotransferase that catalyzes the addition of a phosphate group from an inorganic phosphate (HPO4) to a substrate.
 A hydrolase catalyzes the hydrolysis of a chemical bond.
 A phosphatase is a type of hydrolase that removes a phosphate group.

-READ: What is a kink fold?
+READ: What is the useless game?

 What is the process of Phosphorolysis?